• Skip to primary navigation

 A budget is how you distribute your income from the highest spending to the last penny.
 Therefore, it should be detailed, and include everything that takes money from as little as airtime to as basic as feeding.
 Also, ensure you do not make the mistake of leaving the budget in your head as many do.
 Instead, write it down on a piece of paper or accountability software where you can track things easily.
 In addition, remember to always review the budget to include unexpected spending that you didn’t factor in.
 Most importantly, a portion of your salary should be saved.

-4. Cut cost through your shopping location
+4. Cut costs through your shopping location

 When it comes to shopping, closer isn’t always better.
 Therefore, embrace the idea of shopping at wholesale stores, where prices are usually cheaper.
-Although it may not seem like it, more often than not, your roadside customer is more expensive than fancy wholesale stores that carry the expensive looks externally.
+Although it may not seem like it, more often than not, your roadside customer is more expensive than fancy wholesale stores that carry the expensive look externally.

 5. Impose restraints when using your ATM card